Okaymisba/FasalSaathi/README.md

 # Agri-Scope

-A modern web application for agricultural monitoring and analysis in the Sindh region.
+A modern web application for agricultural monitoring and analysis in the Pakistan.

 ## Features